License Without Examination (form of endorsement)

 Fingerprints may be submitted after the application is submitted, but must be submitted before a license can be issued.

 The state(s) you are licensed in must provide information to the Board regarding your initial license and therapeutic license, so that the Texas Optometry Board can determine whether that licensing process was equivalent or superior to the Texas licensing process at that time (see eligibility requirements, above).
-Applicants should send the Texas verification form to the Optometry Board in each state of license and request that the form be filled out completely.
-The state should send the completed form to the Texas Optometry Board.
-There may be a fee charged.
+Applicants should send the Texas verification form to the Optometry Board in each state of license and request that the form be filled out completely (there may be a fee charged).
+The state will send the completed form to the Texas Optometry Board.

 Applicants will be issued a license to practice therapeutic optometry after: